pearlsal/HERBS/Tutorial/Probe_Related/1-Important_to_know_before_you_start.md

 <p style="font-size:120%; color:red">When ONLY atlas is loaded, the pre-surgery mode is ON.</p>
 <p style="font-size:120%; color:red">When BOTH atlas and histological images are loaded, the after-surgery mode is ON.</p>

-Therefore, if users would like to plan the coordinates before surgeries, the histological images shoule not be loaded.
+Therefore, if users would like to plan the coordinates before surgeries, the histological images should not be loaded.

 To work with probe related projects, the most important button one needs to know is <b style="font-size:120%; color:blue">Probe Marker</b> button.